 My OCD developed in the fall of 2017.
 I got over it by July of 2018.
 There are still places where OCD can snatch me, dark corners that I’m learning to avoid, and then someday, conquer them too.
-I still feel uncomfortable when my little brothers put their hands in their mouth, for example.
+I still feel uncomfortable when my little brothers put their hands in their mouths, for example.
 Water is still an issue; I feel that germs could spread rapidly among it when everything flows freely, and so if I spilled some, it would “contaminate” whatever it touched.
 For instance, I did a few months of after school swimming in the fall of 2018.
 It made me uncomfortable, but I did it.
 I avoided touching things as much as I could after I got into the pool, though it was unavoidable.
 However, I hadn’t yet panicked until one day in November.
 I got out of the lukewarm pool, shivering in the autumn air as I walked towards my possessions.
-I picked up my two backpacks—one for school and one for swimming—, my jacket and my tennis shoes.
+I picked up my jacket and my tennis shoes, and my two backpacks—one for school and one for swimming.

 I don’t know why it got particularly bad that day, but with all the things piled on me as I walked to the carpool line, on that day in particular, I didn’t want to touch my things, but I had to.
 I started crying, and the compulsions to clean came once more.